We take the mystery out of the process by providing the information below to educate our Members on the most common medical issues.

 Referrals are not needed for dental care.
 The Maryland Healthy Smiles Dental Program (MHSDP) provides dental care to eligible Medicaid members.
 Medicaid covers a wide range of dental services.
 A benefits management company, Skygen, runs the program for Medicaid.
 There are no premiums, deductibles, or copays for covered services.
 There is no maximum benefit amount each year, except for Adult Dental Pilot members.
 MHSDP members should never pay for covered services out of pocket.

 Visit member.mdhealthysmiles.com to find a Medicaid dentist near you.

 Do I need a referral for vision care?

 Referrals are not needed for vision care.
-For information about you vision benefits, please see the Jai Medical Systems Member handbook.
-To find an eye doctor near you, call Superior Vision at 1-800-879-6901.
+For information about your vision benefits, please see the Jai Medical Systems Member handbook.
+To find an eye doctor near you, please call Versant Health at 1-800-879-6901.